paoldev/vcpkg-custom-overlays/README.md

 See <https://learn.microsoft.com/en-us/windows/win32/intl/international-components-for-unicode--icu-> for details about differences with "standard" icu library (<https://github.com/unicode-org/icu>).

 Features:
-- **default (without arguments)**: it looks for "icu.h" and "icu.lib" files in current Windows SDK; if such files are not available, it looks for legacy "icucommon.h", "icui18n.h", "icuuc.lib" and "icuin.lib": if these files are missing too, an error is triggered.
+- **default (without arguments)**: it looks for "icu.h" and "icu.lib" files in current Windows SDK (its version has to be greater than or equal to 10.0.18362.0); if these files are missing, an error is triggered.
-- **forcelegacy**: it only looks for legacy headers and libs files.
 - **dummyheaders**: it generates dummy files in "include/unicode" folder as if the "standard" icu library were built.
 It's useful to try to compile "standard" icu dependent packages without applying any modification.
 However, U_ICU_VERSION macro and c++ code are not exposed by "ms-icu" (as described at the link above), so compile-time errors may still happen.
 To use this port as a replacement of the "standard" icu port, the custom icu port above has to be used, by declaring its "ms-icu" feature.
 Usage example:
     > vcpkg install --overlay-ports path/to/vcpkg-custom-overlays/ports --triplet x64-windows my_icu_dependent_package icu\[ms-icu\]

+**Note**: the **ms-icu\[forcelegacy\]** feature (that looked for "icucommon.h", "icui18n.h", "icuuc.lib" and "icuin.lib" files) is not available anymore since port version 0.0#1.
+Now, the minimum required Windows SDK version and WindowsTargetPlatformMinVersion are 10.0.18362.0.

 To use **icu\[ms-icu\]** outside of the vcpkg toolchain, probably a customized **FindICU.cmake** file has to be added to the project; for example
 ```